 Item Description Custom Image The image to display for the item on the ribbon tab.
 Click the Browse button [] to select an image that is stored in the Reports Library.
 If the image is not already saved in the Reports Library, you can right-click a folder and select Import to import the image (if you have the appropriate rights to do so).
 The image must be at least 32x32 pixels, and the file format must be JPG or PNG.
 Larger images will be resized to fit.
 The image should be square because the aspect ratio will be retained when resizing.
-NOTES: Users must have permission to the image file in order to see it rendered in the form.
+NOTE: End users must have permission to the image file in order to see it rendered in the task pane.
 It is recommended to create a dedicated Images folder in the Reports Library and store all images in this location.
-You can grant access to this folder using the Everyone role, or you can create subfolders and grant access to users and roles as needed. • The next time you open this file after saving, the path to the image will be automatically converted into a system-managed document shortcut (you can tell the difference by the presence of a tid parameter on the end of the shortcut).
-This is to make the file reference "repairable" in cases where the file is renamed or moved.
-Note that if the path is a result of a formula instead of directly within the cell, then the conversion will not occur and the file reference will not be repairable.
+You can grant access to this folder using the Everyone role, or you can create subfolders and grant access to users and roles as needed.
 If no custom image is defined, then the default Axiom image for the shortcut target will be used.
 This option does not apply if the shortcut target for the item is a command that displays with a check box (such as Freeze Panes).